VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: JsonAppenderStream

-Then the appended content will be added to the `*.00.verified.txt` file:
+Then the appended content will be added to the `.verified.txt` file:

-snippet: JsonAppenderTests.Stream.00.verified.txt
+snippet: JsonAppenderTests.Stream.verified.txt

 See [Converters](/docs/converter.md) for more information on `*.00.verified.txt` files.